 United Nigeria, Air Peace to sign partnership deal -Okonkwo

-Chairman of United Nigeria Airlines, Obiora Okonkwo, has said about a novel deal between his company and Air Peace that would revolutionize the aviation sector and usher in a new era of collaboration for a better travel experience.
+Chairman of United Nigeria Airlines, Obiora Okonkwo, has hinted about a novel deal between his company and Air Peace that would revolutionize the aviation sector and usher in a new era of collaboration for better travel experience.

 He said the new deal will be unveiled in the “next few days”.